-Appendix A - Admissions Explanatory notes for Plymouth state-funded schools.
+Appendix A - Explanatory notes.
 The oversubscription criteria for this school are detailed above.
-Further information can be found at Plymouth Schools
+Further information can be found at www.plymouth.gov.uk/admissions.
+Further admissions information can be found in Plymouth City Council's Starting School in Plymouth Booklet